Robot-Dreams-RO/devops_engineer/docs/_sources/12_project/introduction.rst.txt

 1. After course 18:

-    - Write a Helm Chart for your chatbot
+    - Write a Helm Chart for your chatbot to deploy it on Kubernetes.

 1. After course 20:

-    - Run the Helm Chart in Kubernetes in cloud
+    - Run the Terraform to deploy the chatbot in the cloud.

 1. After course 22:

     - Configure the CD pipeline that automatically deploys the application to the cloud if all unit tests are passed

-1. After course 23:
-    - Write an Ansible playbook that:
-        - Configure the virtual machine
-        - Deploy the chatbot on the cloud using Kubernetes or Azure Functions